voronianski/melchior.js/README.md

 The [idea](http://dailyjs.com/2014/07/14/alternative-module-api/) behind _chainable modules_ solves several nasty **AMD** patterns like long lines of declaring dependencies (:tired_face:) and provides simplicity and readability with its' visual-friendly and clean syntax.

 As **CommonJS** is more good for non-browser environments, _chaining modules with requires_ fit perfectly for in-browser use cases.

-You may notice that **CMD** might be not a good choice for short name because there is already [Common Module Definition](https://github.com/cmdjs/specification/blob/master/draft/module.md), that's why alternatives like **ChMD** or **ChainMD** are possible options.

 ## Install